National Progressive Center Union: History

-On 9 March 1952 Plastiras suffered a stroke and therefore could not carry out the duties of office.
-On 11 June he left for special treatment in France and Sofoklis Venizelos picked up where Plastiras left off.
-On 10 August Plastiras unexpectedly returned from France claiming that his health was fully restored and that he could resume his duties.
+On 9 March 1952, Plastiras suffered a stroke and therefore could not carry out the duties of office.
+On 11 June, he left for special treatment in France and Sofoklis Venizelos picked up where Plastiras left off.
+On 10 August, Plastiras unexpectedly returned from France, claiming that his health was fully restored and that he could resume his duties.
 Though in his first audience with the King after returning, he seemed unable to concentrate and the Paul summoned and aide to steer the conversation.
-On 3 October Parliament passed an Electoral Bill converting the system of proportional representation to a 'first-past-the-post' system which divided the country into 99 constituencies and increased the number of deputies from 258 to 300.
-Parliament dissolved on 9 October, accordingly Plastiras submitted his resignation to Paul.
-In anticipation of the election which discriminated against small parties, EPEK, the Liberals, and the much smaller Socialist Party - Union of People's Democracy led by Alexandros Svolos, created an electoral alliance known as the 'Union of the Parties (Enosis Kommaton)'.
-The alliance did little to prevent a Greek Rally landslide victory: the Greek Rally swept the election gaining 247 seats, to just EPEK's 24 and the Liberals' 27.
-Plastiras was even defeated in his Athens constituency.
+On 3 October, Parliament passed an Electoral Bill converting the system of proportional representation to a 'first-past-the-post' system which divided the country into 99 constituencies and increased the number of deputies from 258 to 300.
+Parliament dissolved on 9 October; accordingly, Plastiras submitted his resignation to Paul.
+In anticipation of the election (which discriminated against small parties), EPEK, the Liberals, and the much smaller Socialist Party - Union of People's Democracy (led by Alexandros Svolos) created an electoral alliance known as the 'Union of the Parties (Enosis Kommaton).'
+The alliance did little to prevent a Greek Rally landslide victory as the Greek Rally swept the election gaining 247 seats, to just EPEK's 24 and the Liberals' 27; Plastiras was even defeated in his Athens constituency.

-Plastiras died on July 26, 1953 and was buried with full honours.
+Plastiras died on 26 July 1953 and was buried with full honours.
 Although EPEK continued to exist until it was absorbed into the Centre Union in 1961, it was no longer a forceful political element after General Plastiras died and never exceeded 15 seats in a national election under the leadership of Savas Papapolitis.